Nonresident Academic Housing Scholarship

 - Must be admitted to WSU

-- Submit an eWeber Scholarship Application via their student portal.
+- Submit a WSU Scholarship Application via the eWeber student portal.

 - WeberEdge scholarship question will become available on January 13, 2014.